 2. Catchphrase – I love this game, lots of opportunity to ‘Say what you see’.

-5. Charades – there are even apps out there to give you ideas of films, books, songs to act out and let every guess what you thinking.
+5. Charades – an old classic.
+There are even apps out there to give you ideas of films, books, songs to act out and let every guess what you thinking.

 3rd November 2019 Therapy for voice and swallowing problems: EMST